UPDATED BY

 4. Toxic Workplace Culture

 Companies with toxic cultures can face mass departures when employees get fed up with how they’re treated.
-Just look at the food and entertainment brand Bon Appétit where more than a dozen of its on-camera talent quit in response to how the company treats its employees of color.
-Or see luggage company Away whose revolving door of chief executives started when Slack messages from its CEO and co-founder revealed a practice of publicly shaming employees and overworking customer service representatives.
+Just look at the mass resignations at X in 2022 after Elon Musk demanded workers become “extremely hardcore.”
+Or consider the food and entertainment brand Bon Appétit, where more than a dozen of its on-camera talent quit in response to how the company treated its employees of color.

 Leaving a job after a year or two indicated unreliability 15 to 20 years ago, but today there is much more acceptance.
 Job hopping — the idea of moving from job to job after a short period of time — no longer carries the same stigma it once did.